ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/DesignPatterns/HLD/FinalExampleRevision.md

 ### how to handle api gateway or load balancer or auth service bottleneck (will use manage api gateways and load balancers )
 ### how s3 handle load and support ? and durability, fault-tolerance
 ### how banks make sure balance is consistent even after billions of transactions per day
+### how to handle concurrent requests for booking service?
+### how to handle concurrent requests for payment service?
+### how to handle millions event subscribers? like when youtuber / instagram followers gets notifications

 ### **Q: Why Kafka and not RabbitMQ?**